junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 Cas nods.
 "I needed time to recover.
 And even in that state when I first woke up, I knew I'd need more time than we had to fix myself.
 We didn't have enough time in the current time, but I spent it in the past, to save *you* the time we would have needed."

 "But you would be -- you were -- alone all those centuries."
 Dean closes his eyes, heart clenching, voice choking.
 He imagines a broken angel that Cas was, wandering in the century-old street, alone, in his hospital gown, not really having a clear enough mind, not having anyone to turn to if he needed help.
 But he went there, so he could save them the most precious time that they couldn't spare on him.
 He feels his chest is too tight to breathe, too painful and aching, and it's the first time he's reminded he's in a vacuum in space. *It's his own doing that's pushing Cas away, the yelling, the snapping -- he's the one making his angel think he couldn't come to him when he needed.
-Could he even do anything more cruel and cold to Cas than that?*
+Could he even do anything more cruel and cold to Cas than that?
+To Cas, of all people?*

 Cas manages another tight smile.
 "I think, part of me also didn't want you see me as I was, the broken beyond repair version of me, the one too insane to be of any use --" For the first time, he closes his eyes when he talks, because there is too much pain in it, and it makes Dean's heart bleeds.
 And Cas finishes the sentence: "-- because I wouldn't know what to do, if you find me like that, and look at me with disappointment in your eyes.
 I was afraid I might kill myself."